globaltravelreport/global-travel-report/content/articles/iraklio-port-a-new-hub-for-cruise-tourism-in-greece.md

   'https://unsplash.com/photos/stack-of-assorted-color-suit-case-lot-Q34YB7yjAxA'
 slug: iraklio-port-a-new-hub-for-cruise-tourism-in-greece
 metaTitle: '''Iraklio Port: A New Hub for Cruise Tourism in Greece'''
-metaDescription: "
-  Iraklio, the capital of Crete, is steering towards becoming a significant hub for cruise tourism in the Mediterranean.
-With its strategic location an..."
+metaDescription: ' Iraklio, the capital of Crete, is steering towards becoming a significant hub for cruise tourism in the Mediterranean.
+With its strategic location an...'
 keywords: ''
 originalTitle: Iraklio port focuses on cruise tourism - eKathimerini.com
 photographer: